-As such, at their November 2018 quarterly progress meeting, the CBP Management Board asked the Local Leadership Workgroup (LLWG) to work with the Local Government Advisory Committee (LGAC) to develop a strategy to guide CBP engagement with local government leaders (defined for this strategy as elected, appointed and senior staff).

-This document presents this strategy and defines the roles of different CBP groups in providing and translating information into messages that resonate with the interests, perspectives and priorities of local governments.
+Many CBP Goal Implementation Teams and Workgroups have identified local government engagement as a key step to meeting goals and outcomes in the 2014 Chesapeake Bay Watershed Agreement.
+As such, at their November 2018 Quarterly Progress meeting, the CBP Management Board asked the Local Leadership Workgroup (LLWG) to work with the Local Government Advisory Committee (LGAC) and develop a strategy for CBP engagement with local government leaders.
+This document presents this strategy and defines the roles of different CBP groups in providing and translating information into messages that resonate with local governments' interests and perspectives.
 It also proposes a method of delivery through state and regional networks of local governments (i.e., Trusted Sources).
 To form the foundation of this strategy, recommendations and lessons learned from previous CBP-led initiatives and contracted projects (Appendix 1) have been distilled and incorporated.